 - Case 1: Partially buried ducts with R-19 ceiling insulation below the duct.
 No ceiling insulation above the duct. - Case 1 does not meet the requirements of "deeply buried ducts" in Option 4.1 in our opinion. - Case 2: Buried ducts with ceiling insulation both on top and under the duct totaling R-19.
 The amount above and below may vary, as long as the sum is at least R-19.
 Case 2 meets the requirements of Option 4.1 provided ceiling insulation surrounds the duct, the bottom of the duct is no more than 5.5 inches above the ceiling, and there are at least 3.5 inches of ceiling insulation over the top of the duct. - Case 3: R-19 ceiling insulation above the duct with the bottom of the duct in contact with the ceiling sheetrock. - Case 3, with all of the insulation on top of the duct, is preferred for ducts that run parallel to ceiling trusses or joists.

-Does Option 4.1 have a typo that refers to the wrong section?
-We believe it does.
+Does Option 4.1 have typos?
+Yes.